jensbodal/fork-it/recipes/halal_cart_chicken.md

 * 1 tsp salt
 * 1 medium white onion

-(marinade in half the amount, then add 1 tbsp spice rub + 1/2 marinade after grilling when cooking on stove)
+(marinade in half the amount for 1-4 hours, then add 1 tbsp spice rub + 1/2 marinade after grilling when cooking on stove)

 ### spice rub